Full name Bradley James Haddin

 Born October 23, 1977, Cowra, New South Wales

-Major teams Australia, Australian Capital Territory, Kolkata Knight Riders, New South Wales, Sydney Sixers
+Major teams Australia, Australian Capital Territory, Islamabad United, Kolkata Knight Riders, New South Wales, Sydney Sixers

 Playing role Wicketkeeper batsman

 |Test debut||West Indies v Australia at Kingston, May 22-26, 2008 scorecard|

 |Last Test||England v Australia at Cardiff, Jul 8-11, 2015 scorecard|

 |ODI debut||Australia v Zimbabwe at Hobart, Jan 30, 2001 scorecard|

 |Last ODI||Australia v New Zealand at Melbourne, Mar 29, 2015 scorecard|